hsur05/hsur05/README.md

 Explore my repositories to see how I apply AI, statistical modeling, and bioinformatics to solve real-world challenges!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a SQL project 😊
 - 🌱 I recently built a Markov Chain process to predict weather based on the previous day's status.
-- 💬 Ask me about ...
+- 💬 Ask me about molecular biology 🔬 and how that translates to data science
-- 📫 How to reach me: ...
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/roy-hsu-brown/) or [GitHub](https://www.github.com/hsur05)
 - 😎 Fun fact: I love EDM!
 Skrillex is GOAT

 <!--